dharmafly/noodle/README.md

 5. Remove the link to dharmafly-docs: `git remote rm dharmafly-docs`

 6. Configure your project website and add your posts.
-This can be done with the `_config.yml` and the `_posts` directory.
-See the README below for the rest of the details.
+This is a major step and may involve updating the `_config.yml` and adding your posts to the `_posts` directory.
+See the [Posts] (https://github.com/dharmafly/dharmafly-docs/tree/gh-pages#posts) below for details on adding posts to your project website and [Site variables] (https://github.com/dharmafly/dharmafly-docs/tree/gh-pages#site-variables) for details on configuring your site.

 7. Once that's all done and you're happy with the documentation, commit and push to your project's `gh-pages` branch: